Color-Of-Code/website/content/pages/hardware/minidv.md

 How to perform mini DV Grabbing with minimal and quantifiable quality loss.

-Pitfall: The firewire interface used to perform grabbing is checking for transfer errors only, not content errors inside the grabbed data.
+Pitfall: The FireWire interface used to perform grabbing is checking for transfer errors only, not content errors inside the grabbed data.

 Therefore the videos you have on disk can still contain plenty of possible audio or video errors even if the grabbing did not report any problem.